Atlantic, Gulf and Pacific Company of Manila, Inc. vs. Hon. Bienvenido E. Laguesma

 Key Excerpts

-• "Consequently, the existence of a duly registered Collective Bargaining Agreement between the petitioner and URFA, which is the sole and exclusive bargaining representative of all the regular rank-and-file employees of the petitioner including the regular project employees with more than one year of service, bars any other labor organization from filing a petition for certification election except within the 60-day period prior to the expiration of the Collective Bargaining Agreement."
+- "Consequently, the existence of a duly registered Collective Bargaining Agreement between the petitioner and URFA, which is the sole and exclusive bargaining representative of all the regular rank-and-file employees of the petitioner including the regular project employees with more than one year of service, bars any other labor organization from filing a petition for certification election except within the 60-day period prior to the expiration of the Collective Bargaining Agreement." — This passage succinctly states the application of the contract-bar rule to the facts, incorporating the effect of the supervening regularization.

-• "To rule otherwise would negate the legislative intent in the enactment of Article 232 of the Labor Code which was designed to ensure industrial peace between the employer and its employees during the existence of the collective bargaining agreement."
+- "To rule otherwise would negate the legislative intent in the enactment of Article 232 of the Labor Code which was designed to ensure industrial peace between the employer and its employees during the existence of the collective bargaining agreement." — This excerpt articulates the underlying policy rationale for the contract-bar rule.

 Provisions

-• Rule V, Book V, Section 3, Paragraph 2 of the Omnibus Rules Implementing the Labor Code — Provides that if a CBA has been duly registered, a petition for certification election can only be entertained within sixty (60) days prior to the expiry date of such agreement.
+- Section 3, Rule V, Book V, Implementing Rules and Regulations of the Labor Code — Specifies that a petition for certification election can only be entertained within 60 days prior to the expiry date of a duly registered collective bargaining agreement.
+This rule implements the contract-bar doctrine.